• Skip to primary navigation

 Pro Tips

 1. The suggested pan size is a 9-inch round pan.
 But this will work fine in a variety of sizes.
-An 8 by 8 square pan is a good alternative.
+An 8 by 8 square or a 6 by 9ย pan are good alternatives.

 2. A double batch will fit well in a 9 by 13 cake pan.